 Firmware vulnerabilities can put your business and your customers’ sensitive data at risk, leading to easy entry to hackers, diminished sales, reputation loss and penalties.
 In order to avoid these mishaps, it is important to identify firmware vulnerabilities and take corrective measures regularly.

-With Network Configuration Manager, you can now identify potential vulnerabilities in your network devices and take action.
+With Network Configuration Manager, you can achieve a comprehensive firmware vulberability management by identifying potential vulnerabilities in your network devices and upgrade device firmware remotely.
 Network Configuration Manager works in accordance with NIST (National Institute of Standards and Technology) by fetching firmware vulnerability data and correlating it with the network devices which are currently managed in your infrastructure.
 At present, Network Configuration Manager helps to manage firmware vulnerability for Cisco IOS, Cisco ASA, Cisco Nexus and Juniper devices.

 In Firmware Vulnerabilities page, Network Configuration Manager lists out all the vulnerabilities in your network and the number of devices affected by those vulnerabilities.
 You can view the details of that vulnerability associated to a particular CVE ID and immediately carry out the remediation methods.